Albert Weideman is Professor of Applied Language Studies and Research Fellow at the University of the Free State.

 Albert is an expert language tester.
 The tests he has designed or helped to develop have been used in tertiary institutions in South Africa, Vietnam, Namibia, Singapore, the Netherlands and Australia.
 The quality of academic literacy tests in South Africa derives to a large extent from his creative designs.
 The language courses he has developed have been used at beginner, intermediate and advanced level, while his books have served to introduce teachers to innovations in language teaching.

-His current research focus is on assessing academic literacy, and on how this relates to developing a theory of applied linguistics, or what he calls a foundational framework for working responsibly within that discipline.
+His current research focus is on language testing and assessment, and on how this relates to developing a theory of applied linguistics, or what he calls a foundational framework for working responsibly within that discipline.

 PUBLICATIONS